Sheep-y/MarsHorizonMods/MissionControl/Readme.md

 The mod can also be configured to exclude fund type rewards untill all tech rewards have been excluded.
 Just set `milestone_challenge_fund_multiplier` to zero or negative.

-## Auto Resolve ##

-* Mission's auto-resolve now rolls from a standalone .Net RNG.

-Objective experience aside, I don't have _proof_ that this game's RNG is bad, but the game's space graphic system and messaging system both seems to reset the shared random seed.

-.Net's RNG has its issues too, but should be good enough here.
-But if you'd rather not mess with it, the replacements can be disabled like other features.

 # Configuration #